jphart/weatherstation/README.md

 Sensor

-* Custom code to read and transmit the sensor data - see Sensor direcory
+* Custom code to read and transmit the sensor data - see Sensor directory

 Base station

 * Raspbian linux
-* Docker
 * Grafana docker image for dashboard
 * InfluxDB docker image for storing sensor data
 * Custom receiver code - See Receiver